mojeq/ZgloszeniaPIWOlesno/README.md

 * Singleton

 ## Status
-Project is progress and commercial using in veterinary inspection.
+Project in progress and commercial using in veterinary inspection.

 ## Plans
 Development and sharing application to other inspections in opolskie area.
 Opolskie have 11 veterynary inspection(W opolskim powiecie jest 11 Powiatowych Inspektoratów Weterynarii).
 Poland have 380 areas(powiatów).